-OreCorp Limited (the ultimate parent company of the Company) provides loan funding to the Company, as disclosed in Note 5.
+OreCorp Limited (the ultimate parent company of the Company) provides loan funding to the Company.

 The Company has no active bank account as at the reporting date.
 All of the costs incurred in connection with the Company's activities are paid for by OreCorp Limited and recorded in the Company through the intercompany loan.
 A reconciliation of the intercompany loan balance is provided below: